davoclavo/resume/index.md

 * **[Play Business](https://playbusiness.mx)** - Co-Founder/Lead Developer, 2014

-    - Crowdequity platform for Mexican entrepreneurs.
+    - Crowdequity platform for Mexican entrepreneurs;
-    - Responsible for building the platform, then managing all tasks, from customer service to application development, and everything in between.
+    - Responsible for building the platform;
+    - Dealt with several other tasks, ranging from application development to dealing with customers;
     - Worked with Rails 4, Coffescript, SASS, HAML, and Postgres.